shafi-tux/zero-touch-deployment-architecture/README.md

 ## Project Summary

-Production-grade, fully automated AWS infrastructure that provisions a **network-segmented VPC**, deploys a **containerized application** across two EC2 instances, and delivers code changes to production via a **zero-touch CI/CD pipeline** — all without a single manual step after `git push`.
+Production-style, fully automated AWS infrastructure that provisions a **network-segmented VPC**, deploys a **containerized application** across two EC2 instances, and delivers code changes to production via a **zero-touch CI/CD pipeline** — all without a single manual step after `git push`.

 This project demonstrates hands-on proficiency in: